cloudstudio/nova-time-tracker-field/README.md

 ### IMPORTANT

-I create this, for a personal project, don't use in Production, be free to fork it, and customize :)
+I create this for a personal project, be free to fork it, and customize :)

+I modify some css ( responsive ), so use https://packagist.org/packages/gregoriohc/laravel-nova-theme-responsive